CollegiumAcademicum/collegiumacademicum.de/content/pages/wohnen/bewerbung_oj/index.en.md

     <div class="control">
         <textarea name="diversity" class="textarea" placeholder="Optional" maxlength="1000"</textarea>
     </div>
-    <p class="help is-success">We use this information solely to ensure that we can cater to your needs as best as possible and act considerately during the application day.</p>
+    <p class="help">We use this information solely to ensure that we can cater to your needs as best as possible and act considerately during the application day.</p>
 </div>

 <h2>Room</h2>